Baldomo/makesh/README.md

 ---

 ### `lib.sh`
-Contains the fundamental functions and variables provided by `makesh` to write your targets.
+Contains useful functions and variables to be used when writing targets.
 The code is fairly well-documented, reading it directly is recommended.

 #### `$makesh_force`